kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 ### 4. Example of in memory object for credentials handling

-Example of in memory credential storage object
+Example of in memory credential storage object.
+This object is managed further in this example.

 ```kotlin
 object CredentialStorage {